 5.1.3.
 Test phase

 The vehicle shall be positioned with the centre line of the vehicle on the vehicle reference point or line.
 The vehicle shall normally face a fixed antenna.
 However, where electronic control units with immunity related functions and the associated wiring harness are predominantly in the rear half of the vehicle, the test should normally be carried out with the vehicle facing away from the antenna and positioned as if it had been horizontally rotated 180° around its centre point, i.e. such that the distance from the antenna to the nearest part of the outer body of the vehicle remains the same.
-In the case of long vehicles (i.e. excluding vehicles of categories L, M1 and N1), which have electronic control units with immunity related functions and associated wiring harness predominantly towards the middle of the vehicle, a reference point may be established based on either the right side surface or the left side surface of the vehicle.
-This reference point shall be at the midpoint of the vehicle's length or at one point along the side of the vehicle chosen by the manufacturer in conjunction with the Type Approval Authority after considering the distribution of electronic systems and the layout of any wiring harness.
+In the case of “large vehicles” (i.e. excluding vehicles of categories L, M1 and N1), which have electronic control units with immunity related functions and associated wiring harness which are not located in the region illuminated at the default reference point of the regular test method, predominantly towards the middle of the vehicle, a then additional reference point(s) may be established. based on either the right side(s) surface or the left side surface of the vehicle.
+The additional reference point(s) shall be at the midpoint of the vehicle's length or at one point along the side of the vehicle chosen by the manufacturer in conjunction with the Type Approval Authority after considering the distribution of electronic systems and the layout of any wiring harness.

 Annex 6 – Appendix 1